REtokenDAO/projects/2021/HeroX/sr5/hardware/narrative.md

 **Team**

 Our diverse leadership team includes several people of color, women, and a person with a disability.
 We represent multiple states in the US.
 We have a variety of technical expertise in real estate, renewable energy, institutional finance, IT, blockchain, decentralized finance, and community building.
-In just the 10 days we've been aware of this challenge, we've grown a community of over 150 people interested in being part of the community.
-We are currently launching a governance NFT (non-fungible token) limited to 32 at 1 Ethereum (~$3,400) each, as social proof that there is a high demand for this type of community.
+In just the 10 days we've been aware of this challenge, we've grown a community of over 150 people interested in being part of this effort.
+We are currently launching a governance NFT (non-fungible token) limited to 32 at 1 Ethereum (~$3,400) each, as social proof that there is a high demand for this type of housing.

 | Name                     | LinkedIn<br>Twitter  | Bio      |
 | ------------------------ | --------- | -------- |